judka-uriel/uriel-book/uriel_en.md

 WORSE THAN SHAMMAI!

-We live at the end of the very last times — never before has it happened that a true believer came to the Orthodoxes, and bleeding out, for many years begged them to accept him and perform circumcision.
+We live at the end of the very last times — never before has it happened that a person who loves G‑d came to the Orthodoxes, and bleeding out, for many years begged them to accept him and perform circumcision.
 But instead they looked upon his sufferings with indifference, and in the end, after all humiliations, cast him out.